bertobot/nettyplusplus/README.md

 C++ port of http://netty.io/

-Here's an example - an Echo Server, that uses the nett++ library:
+Here's an example - an Echo Server, that uses the netty++ library:

 ```c++
 #include "Server.h"